-Money-weighted rate of return - As of December 31, 2018, the return for the System, based on a net-of-fee money-weighted rate of return methodology, was -3.79%.
-As of December 31, 2017, the return for the System, based on a net-of-fee money-weighted rate of return methodology, was 16.00%.
+Money-weighted rate of return - As of December 31, 2019, the return for the System, based on a net-of-fee money-weighted rate of return methodology, was 17.29%.
+As of December 31, 2018, the return for the System, based on a net-of-fee money-weighted rate of return methodology, was -3.79%.

-Cash and Cash Equivalents - Cash and Cash Equivalents include a Short-term Investment Fund (STIF), which is a collective trust that may include certificates of deposit, treasury bills, and other short-term highly liquid securities.
+Cash and Cash Equivalents - Cash and Cash Equivalents include a Short-term Investment Fund (STIF), valued on an amortized cost basis, which is a collective trust that may include certificates of deposit, treasury bills, and other short-term highly liquid securities.